Published: March 9, 2020

 Dividend Gross-Up and Dividend Tax Credits – A Toronto Tax Lawyer Analysis

-Tax Integration in Canada
+Tax Integration and Dividend Tax Rates in Canada

 A key concept in Canadian tax law is the idea of tax integration.
 Essentially, tax integration tries to achieve a similar total tax rate for a particular stream of income once it reaches the individual taxpayer level.
 What that means is that whether a particular income stream is earned directly by an individual as a sole proprietor or whether the income was earned by a corporation and then paid out to the individual as a salary or dividend, the ultimate aggregate tax rate on that income should be approximately the same.
 Where an individual earns the income directly, he simply pays tax at his personal marginal tax rate.
 Where a corporation earns the income and pays it to the individual as a salary, the corporation can deduct that salary as an expense, and thus pays no tax on that amount, and the individual again pays tax at his personal marginal tax rate.
 The situation becomes more complicated is when a corporation pays its shareholders with dividends.
 Dividends are paid from a corporation’s after tax profits, meaning that the corporation would have already paid corporate income tax on that income.
 If the individual receiving the dividend income then paid tax at his full marginal tax rate on that income, that income stream would be subject to double taxation.
 In order to alleviate this problem and achieve tax integration, the Canadian income tax system utilizes a dividend gross-up and a dividend tax credit mechanism that takes into account the corporate tax that has already been paid.
 This is accomplished by reducing the amount of tax the individual pays on that dividend such that the total taxes paid would be roughly the same as if that dividend had instead been earned directly or as a salary.